2013 Nike Premier Harvest Wine Cup

 • Minus one (-1) point for each red card received by a player.

-• Minus two (-1) for each expulsion received by a coach, team official, or team-affiliated spectator.
+• Minus one (-1) for each expulsion received by a coach, team official, or team-affiliated spectator.

 SCORES will be posted at the field, as soon as possible after the game.
 The tournament website is the unique repository of the OFFICIAL SCORES and RESULTS.